Top 5 This Week

 Bryce Young2-1411Tiny frame, no weapons

-Hall of Famers litter that list.
-Context changes everything.
+Hall of Famers are on that list.
+Context is everything.

 Starting Rookies on Bad Rosters Almost Always Ends Messy

-Some rookies beat the odds (C.J.
-Stroud, Jayden Daniels) because Houston and Washington actually built functional offenses around them.
-The Titans fired their coach mid-year and still trot out practice-squad caliber blockers.
-The organization failed the player more than the player failed the organization.
+Some rookies thrive anyway (C.J.
+Stroud, Jayden Daniels), but Houston and Washington actually built real offenses around them.
+Tennessee fired their coach mid-season and is still rolling out practice-squad level blockers.
+The organization failed Ward more than Ward failed the organization.

-HeyTC Daily Rankings Bury Ward Outside Top 25, And Rightfully So
+HeyTC Daily Rankings Bury Ward Outside the Top 25 — Fair Enough

-HeyTC’s real-time quarterback rankings place Ward outside the Top 50 entering Week 12, which means there are 18 backup quarterbacks better right now.
+HeyTC’s real-time quarterback rankings place Ward outside the Top 50 entering Week 12 — meaning 18 backups are playing better than him right now.

 FAQs